Subhagatoadak/GenAI_Video_Tool/README.md

 - **MoviePy** - For video processing
 - **Matplotlib** - For speaker timeline visualization

+## 📝 TODO List
+1. **Add VectorDB** to enable semantic search on transcriptions and speaker data.
+2. **Break the video into smaller clips** for easier analysis and processing.
+3. **Create a highlight video** that summarizes key moments in the uploaded video.
+4. **Tone and person face features** that allows to add context.

 ## 🤝 Contributing
 1. Fork the repo
 2. Create a feature branch (`git checkout -b feature-name`)